stacks-network/docs/_develop/radiks-setup.md

 ## Task 3.
 Add startup code and build your application

 To set up radiks.js, you only need to configure the URL that your Radiks-server instance is running on.
 If you're using the pre-built Radiks server, this will be `http://localhost:1260`.
-If you're in production or are using a custom Radiks server, you'll need to specify exactly which URL it's available at.
+If you're in production or are using a custom Radiks server, you'll need to specify the exact URL where it's available.

 Radiks also is compatible with version 19 of blockstack.js, which requires you to configure a `UserSession` object to handle all user-data-related methods.
-You'll need to define this and pass it to your Radiks configuration, so that Radiks can know how to fetch information about the current logged in user.
+You'll need to define this and pass it to your Radiks configuration so that Radiks can know how to fetch information about the current logged in user.

 ### Configure your application to use your `radiks-server`.